DamoM73/turtle_vid_tute/lesson_3.md

 Another good programming practice is to remove unnecessary variables.

 Do we need the `degrees` variable?
-Could we simply place the calculation inside the `for` loop?
+Could we place the calculation inside the `for` loop instead?

-If we remove line `5` by moving the calculation to line `10`, our code would look like this:
+If we remove line `5` by moving the calculation to line `10`, our code will look like the following.

 ```python
 import turtle